Consensys/orion/docs/index.md

 * Self manages and discovers all nodes in the Orion network.

-* Provides APIs for communication between Orion nodes and an API for communicating with the Ethereum client (for example, Pantheon).
+* Provides an API for communicating between Orion nodes and an API for communicating with Ethereum clients (for example, Pantheon).